bahmutov/cypress-react-unit-test/README.md

 ## Transpilation

 How can we use features that require transpilation?
-Using [@cypress/webpack-preprocessor](https://github.com/cypress-io/cypress-webpack-preprocessor#readme).
+By using [@cypress/webpack-preprocessor](https://github.com/cypress-io/cypress-webpack-preprocessor#readme).
 You can use [cypress/plugins/index.js](cypress/plugins/index.js) to configure any transpilation plugins you need.

 For example, to enable class properties: